-Salomon Rondon has handed himself and Newcastle United a much-needed boost ahead of Saturday's visit of Arsenal.
+Salomon Rondon gives Newcastle United a major boost ahead of Arsenal clash

 The 28-year-old notched his first brace of the season in the early hours of Tuesday morning as Venezuela beat Panama 2-0 in an international friendly.